ranulfjn/Covid-Tracker/README.md

 # Covid-Tracker
-This App get you the real time infection details of covid aroung the globe User can select country of his choice and get inection details of the country
+This App get you the real time infection details of covid aroung the globe.
+User can select country of his choice and get inection details of the country

 #### Technologies used